Cherreads

 They spoke quietly.

-He asked about her health, her cultivation, whether she had been resting properly.
-His questions were practical, but the concern behind them was unmistakable.
-This was not the interrogation of a clan head, but the worry of a parent who had seen too many things go wrong too quickly.
+He asked about her health, her cultivation, whether she had rested.
+Practical questions, but the concern behind them was unmistakable.
+Not a clan head's interrogation but a parent's worry.

 Eventually, the subject shifted.